 Crash while loading a file (development version only).
 A file header is damaged and caused a software crash either during the load process of the damaged file, or when loading a subsequent file.
 Check carefully all model and image files.

 You have to increase the nexus memory (see: -nx command line option or WED Map Properties) for this level, or - if the nexus is already at the recommended limit of 200 MB - reduce the number of elements in the level.
-A6 only; in A7 the nexus is automatically increased.
+This message is only issued in the development version.
+It is not fatal; if the nexus is too small, memory is allocated at runtime.

 An internal error happened (development version only).
 Note the circumstances, and contact Gamestudio Support.